-The sun is setting on summer and we are quickly turning from T-shirt weather to sweater weather.
+The sun is setting on pool season and we are quickly turning from T-shirt weather to sweater weather.

 As we move into fall, there are several things to note about your pool and patio when the temperature drops at night.